sagrado26/Bike-Computer-/README.md

 # Bike-Computer-

+Project Name: Bike Computer
+by: Carl Sagrado
+Skills Required: Hardware and Software
+Programming Language: C++
+Institution: Institute of Technology Tallaght
-IT Tallaght - Department of Electronic Engineering Second Year Project -
+Department: Department of Engineering
-By: Carl Sagrado
+*Second Year Project*

 Bike computer is an electronic device used in monitoring the speed of the bicycle as it travels